How (and why) you should embrace the "art of doing nothing"

 7. Make "nothing" a ritual, not a reward

-Try scheduling your nothing time like any other appointment, and protect it.
-It’s just as valid as a workout or a therapy session.
+Schedule it like any other appointment and protect it.
+It's just as valid as a workout or a therapy session.
 (In fact, in some moments, even more so.)

 Boredom tolerance is a muscle, and most of us are out of shape.
 So, try practicing it on purpose.